A PATH FORWARD, TOGETHER.

 - Pod location – which carrel will you be using?

 Graduate Assistance Scholarship - Pandemic Fund

-The COVID-19 Pandemic during the spring semester of 2020 has significantly impacted the progression of graduate student research programs.
+The COVID-19 Pandemic during the spring semester of 2020 significantly impacted the progression of graduate student research programs.
 These impacts ranges from a disruption in writing and analyzing data, to the loss of entire field seasons.
-The degree to which these disruptions will or have delayed research is not yet fully recognized.
-Responses from funding agencies are yet to be determined but it is unlikely that additional funding will be forthcoming to extend programs.
-No-cost extensions are most the likely outcome, to delays, thus leaving graduate students with reduced or no funding to complete their program.
+Funding agencies are unlikely to provide additional funding to extend programs.
+No-cost extensions are most the likely outcome, leaving graduate students with reduced or no funding to complete their program.

 The funds may be awarded to cover the following expenses: